bleppie/Blep.TextureOps/README.md

 ===============

 **Blep.TextureOps** is a Unity plugin that allows you to manipulate Textures using compute shaders.
+It can be used as a lightweight alternative to OpenCV
-Note: This has been tested nostly on OSX/Metal, but should work on all platforms that support compute shaders.
+Note: This has been tested on OSX/Metal and Windows/DirectX, but should work on all platforms that support compute shaders.
 If there are problems, please let me know.

 Static classes provide all the functionality, for example:
 * `TextureMath.Add(srcA, srcB, dst)`